 Keith Kirk (Spring 2015 Special Events Intern)

 Keith is from Clifton Heights, PA and graduated from Penncrest High School in 2011.
-He is currently a senior at Penn State Brandywine and intends to graduate in May 2015 with a bachelor’s degree in Corporate Communications.
+He is currently a senior at Penn State Brandywine and will to graduate in May 2015 with a bachelor’s degree in Corporate Communications.
 Keith is working full time as a night shift employee at Wawa, Inc. and plans on moving up to management within the corporation after graduation.
 In the next few years, Keith plans on going to graduate school for a master’s degree in business management.
 Eventually he would like to explore some job opportunities in the event planning or public relations fields.

 Brian Praetzel (Spring 2015 Communications Intern)